Kopassus: History

 As the RPKAD, a name used in the 1960s, and expanded into a three-battalion special forces airborne regiment, the force was involved in the widespread killings during General Suharto's rise to power.
 An estimated half-a million people were killed in the anti-communist purge with strong communal overtones.

 The RPKAD was involved in wiping out entire villages such as Kesiman (east of Denpasar) in Bali, many of them in beach areas which later becomes major tourist resorts.

-The unit also saw action during the Indonesia-Malaysia Confrontation when in 1965, Indonesia launched a war for control of North Borneo (Sabah/Sarawak) during Malaysian independence, particularly in the Battle of Sungei Koemba In 1981, with Moerdani yet again at the lead, a Kopassandha company was deployed to Bangkok as part of the efforts to rescue Garuda Indonesia Flight 206 from hijackers.
+The unit also saw action during the Indonesia-Malaysia Confrontation when in 1965, Indonesia launched a war for control of North Borneo (Sabah/Sarawak) during Malaysian independence, particularly in the Battle of Sungei Koemba..

+One of the unit's most notable operations was Operation Woyla in March 1981, when a Garuda Indonesia aircraft was hijacked by five members of Komando Jihad.
+After a four-day standoff in Thailand, a Kopassandha team led by Lt.
+Col. Sintong Panjaitan stormed the plane and freed the hostages in about three minutes.
+The pilot Herman Rante and Kopassus officer Lt.
+Ahmad Kirang were killed in the rescue.

+Another notable operation was Mapenduma hostage crisis in January 1996, when 26 members of the Lorentz 95 Expedition were taken hostage by OPM.
+As commandant general of Kopassus, Prabowo Subianto led the mission.
+Most hostages were freed, although three died during the rescue.

-In 2017 Kopassus was sent to Afghanistan to guard the Indonesia embassy in Kabul, Afghanistan.
+In later decades, Kopassus continued to participate in military and security operations.
+In 2017, the unit deployed personnel to protect the Indonesian embassy in Kabul, Afghanistan.

+Kopassus marked its golden jubilee in 2002, commemorating fifty years since the establishment of its earliest predecessor.